czanikan/Project_TinyRTS/README.md

 # Hi, I'm Andy! 👋

 ## 🚀 About Me
-I'm a computer science student at the University of Debrecen, Hungary.
+I'm a Fresh Graduate Computer Scientist from the University of Debrecen, Hungary.
 My passion is game development and I mostly use the Unity game engine but I have experience with the Unreal Engine and Godot as well.

 Most of the time I'm make stylized 3D games with low-poly graphic.